groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/cli-net/_index.en.md

 overview:
   enable: true
   title: "GroupDocs.Metadata .NET CLI overview"
-  description: "Here’s a quick look at GroupDocs.Metadata .NET CLI"
+  description: "A quick look at what GroupDocs.Metadata .NET CLI can do"
   features:
     # feature loop
     - title: "Cross-platform CLI integration"
-      content: ".NET CLI works with the GroupDocs.Metadata for .NET API and can be used from the command line in different apps and languages.
-It provides practical tools to view, edit, clean, extract, compare, and export metadata in documents, images, and media files without installing extra software."
+      content: ".NET CLI works with the GroupDocs.Metadata for .NET API and runs from the command line in PowerShell, Bash, Command Prompt, and other tools.
+It lets you view, edit, clean, extract, compare, and export metadata in documents, images, and media files without extra software."

     # feature loop
     - title: "Support for key metadata types"
-      content: "With GroupDocs.Metadata .NET CLI, you can open a file, review its metadata, apply changes, and save it again.
-It supports major standards like built-in, XMP, EXIF, IPTC, Image Resource Blocks, ID3, and custom tags.
+      content: "With GroupDocs.Metadata .NET CLI, you can open a file, review its metadata, make changes, and save it again.
+It supports major standards including built-in, XMP, EXIF, IPTC, Image Resource Blocks, ID3, and custom tags.
 You can also compare metadata between two files or export it to Excel, CSV, or DataSet for reporting."

     # feature loop
-    - title: "Runs in all environments"
+    - title: "Runs in any environment"
-      content: "GroupDocs.Metadata .NET CLI can be used in any environment that supports .NET.
-It works with different languages and is available on Windows, Linux, and macOS where Mono or .NET frameworks (including .NET Core) are installed."
+      content: "GroupDocs.Metadata .NET CLI works anywhere .NET is supported.
+It runs with different languages and is available on Windows, Linux, and macOS where Mono or .NET frameworks (including .NET Core) are installed."

 ############################# Platforms ############################
 platforms:
   enable: true
   title: "Platform Independence"
-  description: "GroupDocs.Metadata for .NET works on multiple operating systems, frameworks, and package managers:"
+  description: "GroupDocs.Metadata .NET CLI works across multiple operating systems, frameworks, and command line tools:"
   items:
     # platform loop
     - title: "Amazon"